blaze-b/flight-processor-service/README.md

  - The program basically segregates the file into two file one is output-success and output-failure so that the required analyst can look into the data and do the necessary correction to the file.

-## Technology used: OpenJdk 11, Maven 3.6.3
+## Technology used: OpenJdk 11, Maven 3.6.3, SOLID Design Principles

 ## High Level Design